malva-ot/nomo/README.md

 nomo is instead exclusively concerned with whether an instance of some pattern can be identified as "this one", "that one", or "not any them".

-### A1.2 Correlation
+### A1.2 Coherence

-Correlation is an emergent property of the interactions between a pattern and a pattern processing system.
+Coherence is an emergent property of the interactions between a pattern and a pattern processing system.
 It is an abstract measure of how consistent the processing system is at recognizing or reproducing patterns.

-Correlation is therefore a practical measure of communicability.
+Coherence is therefore a practical measure of communicability.

 #### A1.2.1 Perfection

-Perfect correlation is a property of discrete patterns and associated pattern processing systems where exactly zero information is lost or changed through reproduction and recognition.
+Perfect coherence is a property of discrete patterns and associated pattern processing systems where exactly zero information is lost or changed through reproduction and recognition.
 It is analogous to superconductivity, where in some materials under certain conditions electrical resistance drops to exactly zero, allowing an electrical current to flow indefinitely with zero loss.

-Perfect correlation is achievable with sufficiently distinct discrete patterns, such that the pattern can be reproduced and recognized an indefinite number of times with exactly zero information loss or corruption.
+Perfect coherence is achievable with sufficiently distinct discrete patterns, such that the pattern can be reproduced and recognized an indefinite number of times with exactly zero information loss or corruption.

 ### A1.3 Implementation dependence